-18 Please note that we may request the applicants to provide the written consent mentioned in the declarations of all participants at any time during the evaluation process.
+18 Please note that the ERCEA may request the applicants to provide the written consent mentioned in the declarations and given by all participants prior to the call submission deadline at any time during the evaluation process.
 These consents should however not be submitted with the application.